-They are also provided in Japanese if you have installed the File Manager Japanese component.
+They are also provided in Japanese if you have installed the File Manager Japanese component, and in Korean if you have installed the File Manager Korean component.

 You can translate some or all of these panels into another language.
 (If no translated version of a particular panel is available, File Manager uses the English version.)